abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Simply type l
 $ l
-list every file, directory, and other filesystem types under current directory entirely
+list every file, directory, and other kind of filesystem under current directory entirely

 $ l /
-list entire directories only under current directory
+list every directory only under current directory entirely

-$ l .
+$ l //
-list entire files only under current directory
+list every files only under current directory

-$ l \
+$ l ///
-list entire links only under current directory
+list every links only under current directory

-So just put suffix / to mean searching for directory,
+It tells us that just put suffix / to mean searching for directory only,
-suffix . to mean searching for file,
+put suffix // to mean searching for file only,
-suffix \\ to mean searching for link
+put suffix /// to mean searching for link only.

 $ l \\/
-list every filesystem type under / (root) directory entirely, the preceding \\ is to differentiate it with second use above
+list every filesystem type under / (root) directory entirely, the preceding \\ is to differentiate it with second use above: list every directory only under current directory

 $ l -s -i *.bin
 query any object having 'bin' name suffix then list it with the size and file information under current directory entirely